mkonicek/coding-time/content/blog/meetings/index.md

 #### 2. Finish early

 Have you covered all topics, made all decisions and still have five minutes left?
 This is an amazing outcome!
 Declare the meeting finished and leave the room.
-On my team at Facebook we often used the phrase “Let’s get five minutes back”.
+I like the phrase “Let’s get five minutes back”.

 #### 3. Never go overtime

 People invested 30 minutes of their day to go into the meeting.
 You should respect their time.
 If the meeting is finished, it is finished and everyone leaves the room.
-At Facebook it was trivial to enforce this because any room was booked for a fixed amount of time, and there was often a meeting right after ours.
-We occasionally went 2 minutes over time if we were close to making a decision.
+This becomes trivial to enforce if someone has the room after you and is waiting outside.
+With Zoom meetings, you might get kicked out because of the time limit :)

 #### 4. If people are late start without them